deckhouse/deckhouse/modules/300-prometheus/images/prometheus/README.md

 ```

 Before commiting your changes, remove the `.gitignore` files, so that all
-changes made by `npm install` are included into the repostiory.
+changes made by `npm install` are included into the repository.

 ```shell
 find . -name ".gitignore" -type f -delete